 Daniel W. Rumsey, Esq.

 Jessica R. Sudweeks, Esq.

-Disclosure Law Group, a Professional Corporation 655 West Broadway, Suite 870 San Diego, CA 92101 Telephone: (619) 272-7050 Facsimile: (619) 330-2101
+Disclosure Law Group, a Professional Corporation

-Approximate date of commencement of proposed sale to the public: As soon as practicable after this registration statement becomes effective.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.
-[X]

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+655 West Broadway, Suite 870

+San Diego, CA 92101

+Telephone: (619) 272-7050

+Telephone: (619) 272-7050 Facsimile: (619) 330-2101 Approximate date of commencement of proposed sale to the public: As soon as practicable after this registration statement becomes effective.
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $\Box$ If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act of 1933, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ If this form is a registration statement pursuant to General Instruction I.D. or a post-effective amendment thereto that shall become effective upon filing with the Commission pursuant to Rule 462(e) under the Securities Act, check the following box. $\Box$ If this form is a post-effective amendment to a registration statement filed pursuant to General Instruction I.D. filed to register additional securities or additional classes of securities pursuant to Rule 413(b) under the Securities Act, check the following box.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Emerging growth company []

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Large accelerated filer Non-accelerated filer [ ] Accelerated filer Smaller reporting company Emerging growth company [ ] [X] [ ] indicate by check mark if the registrant has elect dards provided pursuant to Section 13(a) of the Exc ed not to use the extended transition period for comply change Act. $\square$ ying with any new or